-Common Names: Buttonbush, Common Buttonbush, Button-Willow, Honeyball and Honeybells.
+COMMON NAMES: Buttonbush, Common Buttonbush, Button-Willow, Honeyball and Honeybells.

 TYPE: Deciduous - Sun / Part Shade

 CULTURE: Bush or small tree with round, fragrant pale pink to white flowers that bloom all summer in the sun, off and on in the shade.
 Easy to grow in wet soil and even in shallow water but adapts well to normal soils.
 Does not do well in dry soil.

 USES: Attracts bees, butterflies, and waterfowl.
-Leaffooted bugs like to be on this plant but don't seem to hurt it.
+Leaf-footed bugs like to be on this plant but don't seem to hurt it.